- About EFC

 Larissa Adam is Chief Talent Officer at Education for Change.
 Before transitioning into her current role, she served for ten years as Principal at ASCEND, a K-8 school recognized for its arts-integrated expeditionary learning model and effective community engagement practices.
 During that period, she facilitated significant increases in student achievement and led her staff and families to successfully petition for charter status.
 Prior to being Principal, she collaborated closely with community leaders to get Oakland’s New Small Autonomous school reform policy passed, and went on to co-found ASCEND, one of the first five New Small Autonomous Schools, as a teacher leader.
 Ms. Adam started teaching in Oakland through Teach for America in 1993, and continued teaching at her original placement site for eight years.
 She holds a B.A. in Spanish and International Relations from UC Davis, and a Master’s in Educational Leadership from UC Berkeley.

-Sundar Chari, Chief of Staff
+Sundar Chari, Chief Strategy Officer

 Mr. Chari joined EFC as its first ever Director of Innovation and Technology in 2013.
 Previously, Mr. Chari had been on the front-line helping to lead high-profile initiatives for the Chicago Public Schools for 6 years.
 Mr. Chari has numerous experiences leading change management processes and developing the capacity of leaders to adopt new strategies, including leading a blended learning pilot program and developing the processes that guided over 500 schools through the major effort of redesigning their school day around student needs.
 Prior to working at Chicago Public Schools, Mr. Chari was a peer educator in India and a research associate for an organization that did economic analyses.
 He comes to EFC with a strong background in public policy, analytics, and project management.

-Jen Nguyen, Deputy Chief of School Improvement
+Jen Nguyen, Chief of Leadership Development

 Jen comes to EFC with over 18 years of experience in education.
 She began her teaching career in OUSD in 1996, and has taught at the early elementary level as well as in middle and high school.
 Jen is Reading Recovery Certified, a National Writing Project Fellow, National Board Certified, and has a Master’s Degree in Urban Educational Leadership.
 She has been coaching teachers and school leaders for the past ten years.
 After spending 16 years as a teacher and site leader, Jen took a district level position where she is able to work with coaches and site leaders to ensure high quality instruction is happening for every student in every classroom.